 Right after my twins turned 3 we went on a 7-day Caribbean cruise.
 The trip was a wonderful experience and gave me a much-needed break.
 I wanted to share some tips with you that helped make the trip a smooth and enjoyable one for us.

-If your child is going to attend the Camp Carnival or another childcare option on the boat, it is better to already have your contact and emergency contact information already on file.
+If your child is going to attend the Camp on the cruise ship or another childcare option on the boat, it is better to already have your contact and emergency contact information already on file.
 If you are traveling with family, place all the members that will be eligible to pick up your child from the childcare room on the list.
 Don’t assume that only you will be picking him or her up.

 2. Bring ID/Badge Holders